ICanBoogie/Event/README.md

 [![Code Coverage](https://img.shields.io/coveralls/ICanBoogie/Event/master.svg)](https://coveralls.io/r/ICanBoogie/Event)
 [![Packagist](https://img.shields.io/packagist/dt/icanboogie/event.svg)](https://packagist.org/packages/icanboogie/event)

-The API provided by the Event package allows developers to provide hooks which other developers may hook into, to be notified when certain events occur inside the application and take action.
+This package allows developers to provide hooks which other developers may hook into, to be notified when certain events occur inside the application and take action.

 Inside [ICanBoogie][], events are often used to alter initial parameters,